RevivalPMMP/PureEntitiesX/README.md

 Once Pocketmine comes out with a Mob AI, we plan to migrate our config and custmizability to support it.
 Once Pocketmine Mob AI comes out, you can be confident that you can keep using PureEntitiesX!

+# Plugin Help

+Protect an Area from Mob Spawns:

+There is no way to do it currentty, but mobs spawn on the highest block in the world, so you can build a big glass layer over your spawn or anywhere lese you want to protect.